binxio/cfn-custom-provider-template/README.md

 ## Getting started
-the template contains all the stuff to create, test and deploy a simple provider.
+this template  contains all the stuff to create, test and deploy a simple Custom Resource provider for the resource [Custom::Custom](docs/Custom.md).

-The custom resource in the template [Custom::Custom](docs/Custom.md) copies the property `Value` as atttribute of the resource.

-to experience a complete development cycle, you need to implement the `create`, `update` and `delete` methods in `src/cfn_custom_provider.py` until the following command succeeds:
+The idea is that the resource just copies the property `Value` to return it as an atttribute of the CFN resource.
+To experience a complete development cycle, you need to implement the `create`, `update` and `delete` methods in `src/cfn_custom_provider.py` until the following command succeeds:

 ```sh